dengliangshi/dengliangshi.github.io/_posts/2017-03-27-class-based-neural-network-language-modeling.md

 ---
 layout: post
-title: Hierarchical neural network language model
+title: Class based neural network language model
-abstract: In hierarchical neural network language model, words are classified into several word classes according to their freqency.
-There are two output layers for words and classes respectively.
-The algorithms for assigning words with classes are also included.
+abstract: The idea of word classes has been used extensively in language modeling for improving perplexities or increasing speed.
+In this post, some researches about introducing word classes into neural network language modeling will be described, and a extension of word classes, hierarchical neural network language model, will also be included.
 ---

 #### 1. INTRODUCTION
 The amount of computation required for neural network language models mainly lies in their output layers in which the number of nodes is equal to the size of vocabulary, usually serval ten thousands. if the size of output layer can be reduced, the amount of computation will decreased.
 Hierarchical neural network language modeling is proposed by [Bengio et al. (2005)](http://www.gatsby.ucl.ac.uk/aistats/fullpapers/208.pdf) as a speed-up technique for both training and test of neural network language model, by which the size of output layer is reduced significantly.
 The idea of hierarchical neural network language modeling is original from class-based language models ([Goodman, 2001](http://www2.denizyuret.com/ref/goodman/goodman2001.pdf)).
 In hierarchical neural network language models (Figure 1), words in vocabulary are classified into different classes, and the conditional probability of a word $$w_t$$ in word sequence $$w_1w_2{\dots}w_T$$ is represented as: